 Sources not directly beamed towards us - A possibility is that we will "ease drop" on a laser communications system that is not intentionally beamed for other civilization detection.
 One option here is accidental line up (glint) that we just happen to intercept.
 The other option is to detect the side lobes or possible scattering of the main beam.
-The basic problem with these latter two is that the signal we would intercept would be drastically reduced as the typical side lobes and interstellar scattering is generally extremely small with far off axis side lobes of 40-100 db down from the main lobe not being unusual.
+The basic problem with these latter two is that the signal we would intercept would be drastically reduced as the typical side lobes and interstellar scattering is generally extremely small with far off axis side lobes reduced by a factor of 10^4 to 10^{10} from the main lobe not being unusual.
 Scattering of the target of the "laser communications" system is another possibility but this also drastically reduces the observed flux.